 Borrowers qualify by working in public service while making qualifying payments for 10 years.
 This program can help offset the costs of schooling and the burden of student debt for professionals who choose to work at nonprofit or government organizations.

 Qualifying for PSLF requires getting the right information and taking the right steps, however.
 If you’re interested in pursuing student loan forgiveness through PSLF, here’s what you need to know.

 How Public Service Loan Forgiveness Works

-To qualify for PSLF, you must be employed in government or 501(c)(3) nonprofit jobs.
+To qualify for PSLF, you must be employed in government or a 501(c)(3) nonprofit job.
 Also, your loans must be in a qualifying income-driven repayment plan.
 Each full, on-time payment made while satisfying these requirements will count toward the required 120 payments for forgiveness.

 After making 120 monthly payments and while still working for a qualified employer, the borrower must submit the PSLF forgiveness form to apply for loan forgiveness.
 Once the servicer verifies payments, the remaining loan balance is forgiven.